cyeung2/voice_assistant/README.md

 # Set Up
 To set it up:
 <br />
-Make sure to install Vosk Model, replace the file path.
+Make sure to install Vosk Model from https://alphacephei.com/vosk/models, replace the file path.
 <br />
 For weather functionality, create an Account on tomorrow.io to get API Key, replace the api key.